 Figure 21.
 Use a strip of masking tape and a permanent marker to help you identify stations more easily on your coil.

 - Once you have identified some stations using your tuner, you can also use the Federal Communication Commission (FCC)'s AM Query Broadcast Station Search to search for AM radio stations in your area.

-- Search for AM radio stations by city and/or state using the link above.
+- Search for AM radio stations by city and/or state using the FCC's AM Query link.
 If you search by city, remember to search neighboring cities as well, not just the one you live in.

 - Now, compare the stations listed on your map to the stations you marked on your strip of masking tape.
 Ask yourself a couple questions:

 - Is there any correlation between location on the map and how loud/clear the stations sound on your radio?
 For example, does your radio do a better job picking up stations that are closer to your house?
 Or does distance not seem to matter?

 - Are there any stations listed on the map that you could not pick up with your radio?
 If so, do you see any potential reasons, such as a mountain between your house and the broadcast tower (it may help to view a terrain or elevation map to determine this)?

 - Now, try to adjust the position, orientation, and/or shape of your antenna to get better reception.
 Warning: Remember not to put your antenna near power lines.

 - For ideal reception, your antenna should be perpendicular to a line drawn on the map between your house and the radio tower.
 So, if your antenna is pointed straight toward a radio tower, you may get poor reception for that station.
 What happens if you rotate your antenna, and then try adjusting the tuner again?
 Can you pick up new stations that you couldn't hear before, or do you lose stations that used to be clear?